 - You can also share with the family this guide for coping strategies for anxious times, available in a variety of languages

 As of August 2020 it is again possible to book driving licence tests in England and Wales.
 In Scotland tests restart on 14 September.

 For Groups in the Community Sponsorship Process (application submitted)

 You are strongly urged to not sign any tenancy agreements where you are asked to accept a financial commitment, until further news is available on arrivals.

 If you have full approval and awaiting being allocated a family

 - Flights for refugees coming to the UK have been temporarily suspended.
 Read more on this on UNHCR's website.

-If you have a pre-approval or monitoring visit scheduled with the Home Office or a post-arrival support visit with Reset
+If you have a pre-approval visit scheduled with the Home Office or a post-arrival support visit with Reset